Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-We begin by descending from Bhandar through lush, dense forests, crossing several mountain streams and passing the quiet village of Dokharpa.
-Continuing along the trail, we reach the scenic Likhu Khola Valley and cross a second suspension bridge before starting a steady uphill climb to Kenja, a small settlement nestled at the base of the Lamajura La pass.
-From here, the ascent becomes more challenging, revealing views of snow-capped Himalayan peaks.
-After a few hours of steady climbing, we arrive at Chimbu.
-Taking the right-hand trail, we continue for another two hours to reach the peaceful village of Sete, where we spend the night in a local tea house surrounded by forested hills and mountain charm.
+We start by descending from Bhandar through lush, shaded forests, crossing several mountain streams and passing the quiet settlement of Dokharpa.
+The path then leads us into the picturesque Likhu Khola Valley, where we cross a second suspension bridge before beginning a steady ascent toward Kenja, a small village resting at the foot of the Lamajura La pass.
+From this point, the climb becomes steeper, gradually opening up to views of snow-covered Himalayan peaks.
+After a few hours of continuous ascent, we reach Chimbu.
+Following the right-hand trail from here, we continue for another two hours to arrive at the serene village of Sete, where we spend the night in a local tea house surrounded by peaceful forested hills and mountain scenery.

 Accommodation: Tea House Lodge